websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/adding-configuration-options-to-fragments.md

     }
     ```

-1. Go back to the *Code* tab and wrap the paragraph element with a conditional statement to check for the checkbox's value, and click *Publish* to apply the changes.
+1. Go back to the *Code* tab and wrap the paragraph element with a conditional statement to check for the checkbox's value.
+Click *Publish* to apply the changes.

     ```html
     [#if configuration.showDescription]